oweb36/mws-docs/Characters/Air Conditioners/JHR.md

 JHR is a [character](Characters) the host of [[Megarchive Warehouse Show]].
 He also used to be the host of [[AACOS]], but you know its now a part of the [[Megarchive Warehouse Show]].

 ## Identity
-He is a Sharp AY-XPC12JHR air conditioner.
+He is a Sharp AY-XPC12JHR [air conditioner](Air Conditioners).
 His name is pronounced as Jay-Eitch-Ar and derived from the JHR part of his species as a Sharp AY-XPC12JHR.

 He was born in February 15, 2008 as a European.
 JHR is a cisgender and bisexual male.
 If skin color is considered, he is white.

 ## Personality

+In a nutshell, he behaves differently in different situations.
+JHR is still a good guy though.
 ### As a host
 JHR is warm and welcoming, albeit strict at times.
 He is also a workaholic, so he would probably get depressed if he doesn't do anything.
 He is the host after all, what do you expect?
 He wants and needs to do his job.